KindXiaoming/pykan/README.md

 * Once an acceptable performance is achieved, you could then try refining your KAN (more accurate or more interpretable).

 * If you care about accuracy, try grid extention technique.
 An example is [here](https://kindxiaoming.github.io/pykan/Examples/Example_1_function_fitting.html).
+But watch out for overfitting, see below.

 * If you care about interpretability, try sparsifying the network with, e.g., `model.train(lamb=0.01)`.
 It would also be advisable to try increasing lamb gradually.
 After training with sparsification, plot it, if you see some neurons that are obvious useless, you may call `pruned_model = model.prune()` to get the pruned model.
 You can then further train (either to encourage accuracy or encouarge sparsity), or do symbolic regression.